-Brazil has established an extensive structure for emergency preparedness and response under the Brazilian Nuclear Program Protection System (Sipron).
-The Sipron has as its first legal framework the Decree-Law 1 809, issued 7 October 1980, which assigns the objective of “ensuring integrated planning, joint action and continuous execution of measures aiming to meet safety and security needs of the Brazilian Nuclear Program and its personnel, as well as the population and the environment related thereof”.
-In this context, Sipron integrates federal, state and municipal public bodies and entities, private companies and foundations, which have attributions related to the safety and security of Brazil’s nuclear programme.
-On 21 November 2012, Brazil’s President sanctioned Law 12 731, which revokes Decree-Law 1 809 and institutes the new structure of the Sipron.
+Brazil has established an extensive structure for emergency preparedness and response under the Brazilian Nuclear Program Protection System (SIPRON).
+The first legal framework of SIPRON is Decree No. 1.809, issued on 7 October 1980, which assigns the objective of “ensuring integrated planning, joint action and continuous execution of measures aiming to meet safety and security needs of Brazil’s nuclear programme and its personnel, as well as the related population and the environment”.
+In this context, SIPRON integrates federal, state and sunicipal public bodies and entities, private companies and foundations, which have attributions related to the safety and security of Brazil’s nuclear programme.
+On 21 November 2012, the President of Brazil sanctioned Law 12.731, which revokes Decree No. 1.809 and institutes the new structure of SIPRON.

-More recently, the Sipron was restructured.
-The new configuration provides better conditions for compliance with Law 12 731 in terms of preparedness and response to nuclear emergency situations and nuclear security events.
-This new structure allows these activities to be carried out with greater efficiency, as it is a direct and immediate advisory body to the Chief Minister of the Institutional Security Cabinet of the Presidency of Brazil, in addition to facilitating stakeholders’ involvement.
+More recently, SIPRON was restructured by the creation new coordination and collegiate bodies.
+The new configuration provides better conditions for compliance with Law 12.731 in terms of preparedness and response to nuclear emergency situations and nuclear security events.
+This new structure allows these activities to be carried out with greater efficiency, as SIPRON is a direct and immediate advisory body to the Chief Minister of the Institutional Security Cabinet of the Presidency of Brazil, in addition to facilitating stakeholders’ involvement.

 Three nuclear emergency response centres: CNAGEN — National Nuclear Emergency Response Center, in Brasília/DF; CESTGEN — State Nuclear Emergency Response Center, in Rio de Janeiro/RJ; and CCCEN — Local Nuclear Emergency Response Center, in Angra dos Reis/RJ.

-Both the nuclear response centres and the collegiate bodies include organizations at the federal, state and city levels involved with nuclear emergency preparedness and nuclear security activities as well as those involved with public safety, security and civil defense.
-Moreover, the Sipron performs annual exercises and drills to test system response structure, where procedures and response plans are checked, as well as the coordination of actions during a nuclear emergency or nuclear contingency situation.
+Both the nuclear response centres and the collegiate bodies include organizations at the federal, state and city levels involved with nuclear emergency preparedness and nuclear security activities, as well as those involved with public safety, security and civil defence.
+Moreover, SIPRON performs annual exercises and drills to test the system response structure, where procedures and response plans are checked, as well as the coordination of actions during a nuclear emergency or nuclear contingency situation.

-The planning basis for on-site and off-site emergency preparedness in case of an accident with radiological consequences in the Angra Nuclear Power Station is based on the emergency planning zone concept.
+The planning basis for on-site and off-site emergency preparedness in case of an accident with radiological consequences in the Angra nuclear power station is based on the emergency planning zone (EPZ) concept.

-The on-site emergency plan covers the area of property of ELETRONUCLEAR, and comprises the first zone (EPZ-1.5 up to ~1.5 km from the power plants).
-For these areas, the planning as well as all actions and protection countermeasures for control and mitigation of the consequences of a nuclear accident are under ELETRONUCLEAR responsibility.
+The on-site emergency elan covers the area of the property of Eletronuclear and comprises the first zone (EPZ-1, up to ~1 km from the center of the Angra 1 reactor).
+For these areas, planning and all actions and protection countermeasures for control and mitigation of the consequences of a nuclear accident are under the responsibility of Eletronuclear.